Kuala Lumpur Sentral station: Lot G: NU Sentral

 Lot G, located in the south of KL Sentral consist of 1200000 sqft shopping complex, 600000 sqft office block, 500000 sqft serviced apartments, and a 546000 sqft three-star hotel.
 NU Sentral is the shopping mall in the area, and directly acts as a pathway between Stesen Sentral and the KL Sentral monorail station.
 Development works commenced in 2008 and was completed in 2014.
 The land was previously used as a parking lot and a short-cut for pedestrians from Brickfields and the KL Sentral Monorail station to KL Sentral proper.

-In January 2008 MRCB set up a joint venture company with Pelaburan Hartanah Bumiputera Bhd (PHBB) named Jewel Surprises Sdn Bhd to develop the area.
+In January 2008, MRCB set up a joint venture company with Pelaburan Hartanah Bumiputera Bhd (PHBB) named Jewel Surprises Sdn Bhd to develop the area.
 The new company will hold a lease on the plot of land for 99 years.

-Transportation hub
+Transport hub

 Lot H: Stesen Sentral

-Stesen Sentral (Central Station) is the name of Lot H, which is designated the transport hub within its KL Sentral development project, although both the public and connected transit lines generally refer to the station itself as "KL Sentral".
+Stesen Sentral (Central Station) is the name of Lot H, which is the designated transport hub within the KL Sentral development project, although both the public and connected transit lines generally refer to the station itself as "KL Sentral".